icarusfactor/rseed_appLe/README.md

 > This plugin uses the Wordpress cron
 > abilitiy and needs to be externally activated.
-> Server cron job or remote cron is activate by acceing the site.
+> Server cron job or remote cron is activated by accessing any page of the site.
 > If its time to update it will proceed to update the RSS caches.